Kami-Yama/Kami-Yama/README.md

 - `Current activities`:

-1. Managing the dev work in the Minecraft server of **Kibelius**.

-2. Studying Japanese in the free time
+1. Studying Japanese in the free time

-3. Costantly learning new stuff about IT
+2. Costantly learning new stuff about IT

-4. Currently studying Information Technology (IT) in Valdagno, Italy (IIS Marzotto-Luzzati, 5th year)
+3. Currently studying Information Technology (IT) in Valdagno, Italy (IIS Marzotto-Luzzati, 5th year)

 - `My knowledge`